stonith404/pingvin-share/README.md

 2. Run `docker-compose up -d`

 The website is now listening available on `http://localhost:3000`, have fun with Pingvin Share 🐧!

+### Integrations

+#### ClamAV

+With ClamAV the shares get scanned for malicious files and get removed if any found.

+1. Add the ClamAV container to the Docker Compose stack (see `docker-compose.yml`) and start the container.
+2. As soon as the ClamAV container is ready (when ClamAV logs "socket found, clamd started"), restart the Pingvin Share container with `docker compose restart pingvin-share`
+3. The Pingvin Share logs should now log "ClamAV is active"

+Please note that ClamAV needs a lot of [ressources](https://docs.clamav.net/manual/Installing/Docker.html#memory-ram-requirements).

 ### Additional resources